The Lobby Code

 Sim racing online (iRacing, LFM, ACC league play)Not acceptable.
 Safety Rating drops, collision penalties, protest review.

 Forza Motorsport (in-game)Depends on speed delta.
-FRR may not penalize a light brush at low speed.
-A firm tap that costs the blocker time or position triggers a time penalty scaled to severity.
+Light brush may not penalize.
+A firm tap that costs time triggers a penalty.

 NASCAR Cup (short track, late race)Acceptable.
 Bump-and-run is a recognized move.